CalculusSlayer/HuffmanCoder/README.md

 This project implements the huffman coding algorithms.
 It is used for the purposes of file compression.
 There are two separate programs that can either encode or decode an input file.
-The encoding file takes the input file and encodes it using a binary tree and various other techniques.
-The decoding file can take an encoded file and turn it back into the original text.
+The encoding executable takes the input file and encodes it using a binary tree and various other techniques.
+The decoding executable can take an encoded file and turn it back into the original text.

 ## Building